fayfan/fayfan/README.md

-# Hi there, I'm Sara Baltz! 😄
+# Hello there, I'm Sara Baltz! 😄

 I'm a software engineer & former clinical researcher with a proven aptitude for teamwork & problem solving.
 I am eager to leverage my driven, detail-oriented mindset & passion for continuous learning to build robust & user-friendly applications, contribute to innovative teams, and deliver high-quality, impactful software solutions that enhance user experiences.